djbrieck/brieckspro/content/posts/native-pixel-displays/index.md

 ---
 title: "Native Pixel Display a new definition on a old thing"
-date: 2024-10-31T06:12:11-07:00
+date: 2025-05-06T15:40:11-07:00
 draft: false
 ---
 ## Defining a Native Pixel Display
 Coining my own terms since I can and should.
 So let's do it, I am calling it "Native Pixel Display."
 This is effectively any
-computer display that is usable without the use of any scaling or other forms of software magnification to have someone with normal or corrected vision be able to read the content on the screen.
+computer display that is usable without the use of any scaling or other forms of software or hardware magnification to have a "readable" and usable screen.

 ## This is the historical standard